DyanGalih/telegram-bot-server-monitoring/README.md

    ```

 2. **Edit the script**:
-   Open `telegram_monitor.sh` and replace the placeholders in the script:
+   Open `tg_server_monitoring.sh` and replace the placeholders in the script:
     - `[CHAT_ID]`: Replace this with your Telegram `chat_id`.
     - `[TELEGRAM_BOT_TOKEN]`: Replace this with your Telegram bot token.
     - `[MESSAGE_ID]`: Replace this with your Telegram message_id.